3 Event Marketing Strategies For Education Institutions

 Increased event attendance and efficiently obtained attendee data: it’s what dreams are made of.
 But it doesn’t come easy for many education institutions.
 In our experience, one of the best ways to maximise foot traffic is through an omni-channel engagement strategy.

+Note we said omni-channel, not multi-channel.
 Your users are across all the major platforms, so why aren’t you?
-Institutions need to shift their thinking to ‘how’ instead of ‘how many’ when it comes to events.
+Educational institutions need to shift their thinking to ‘how’ instead of ‘how many’ when it comes to events.
 Channel coordination allows you to widen the lens of your engagement metrics and tailor your campaign to the customer journey.

 As a bridge between online and offline activity, events are an important touchpoint.
 A student walking onto campus on Open Day could be comparing institutions, just be there to support friends, or have their heart set on enrolling with you.

 So, how do you reach so many different people?
+What kind of marketing and promotional strategies should you implement to make sure you’re talking to your audience effectively?
 Personalisation is your best friend in the lead up to the event, on the day, and during the time that follows.
 We’ve identified three key event marketing strategies for education institutions.

 With more than 33 million users on Snapchat between 13 and 24 years old, this is where the majority of school-leavers will be.
 And you?
 You need to be where your target audience is.
-In Australia, Snapchat is the most popular app among teenagers.
+In Australia, Snapchat is the most popular app among teenagers, so it’s the perfect place to target school leavers who are looking to start their higher education journey.

 58% of millennials say that they open Snapchat first out of all social media apps, comparable to 13% for Facebook and 2% for LinkedIn.
 With the average user opening the app 18 times a day, spending up to 30 minutes checking in on the action, it’s no surprise that Snapchat forms part of a well-rounded event marketing strategy.

 That being said, the platform isn’t right for every brand or event.
-The success of your campaign will be shaped by your content.
+The success of your campaign will be shaped by your content – you need to be strategic with your marketing.
 Snapchat gives users an authentic glimpse at university life, allowing you to connect with a prospect on a level that is personal, interactive and personable.
+You can show potential students what life at your institute can be like, and what they can expect if they enrol.

 - Share your Snapcode: this ensures quick engagement and can be used online and offline.